 I document programs in my account at insight-live.com, then print them out and enter them into the controller.
 This controller can hold six, it calls them Users.
 The one I last edited is the one that runs when I press "Start".
 When I press the "Enter Program" button it asks which User: I key in "2" (for my cone 6 lab tests).
 It asks how many segments: I press Enter to accept the 3 (remember, I am editing the program).
 After that it asks questions about each step (rows 2, 3, 4): the Ramp "rA" (degrees F/hr), the Temperature to go to (°F) to and the Hold time in minutes (HLdx).
 In this program I am heating at 300F/hr to 240F and holding 60 minutes, then 400/hr to 2095 and holding zero minutes, then at 108/hr to 2195 and holding 10 minutes.
 The last step is to set a temperature where an alarm should start sounding (I set 9999 so it will never sound).
 When complete it reads "Idle".
 Then I press the "Start" button to begin.
 If I want to change it I press the "Stop" button.
 Those ten other buttons?
 Don't use them, automatic firing is not accurate.
 One more thing: If it is not responding to "Enter Program" press the Stop button first.

-Four o'clock.
-These are self-supporting cones, use these.
-I was consistently getting the cone on the left using a custom-programmed firing schedule to 2204F (for cone 6 with ten minute hold).
-However Orton recommends that the tip of the self supporting cone should be even with the top of the base, not the bottom.
+I was consistently getting the cone on the left when using a custom-programmed firing schedule to 2204F (for cone 6 with ten minute hold).
+However Orton recommends that the tip of the self supporting cone should be even with the top of the base (they consider the indicating part of the cone to be the part above the base).
 So I adjusted the program to finish at 2200F and got the cone on the right.
-But note: This applies to that kiln with that pyrometer, our other test kiln puts cone 6 at 4 o'clock at 2195F.
-Of course, if you want the kiln to hold at cone 6 for longer the cone will bend further, so the top temperature would need to be reduced to compensate for that.
-If you are using the automatic programs (e.g. cone 6 schedules go to around 2230!) your kiln is almost certainly over firing.
+But note: This applies to that kiln at that point in time (with that pyrometer and that firing schedule).
+Our other test kiln bends the cone to 5 o'clock at 2195F.
+Since kiln controllers fire cone 6 at 2230 (for the built-in one-button firings) your kiln is almost certainly over firing!

 These have already been measured to deduce drying shrinkage.
 After firing they will be measured again to calculate the firing shrinkage.
 Then they will be weighed, boiled in water and weighed again to determine the water absorption.
 Fired shrinkage and absorption are good indicators of body maturity.